rwxrob/zet/20211115160539/README.md

 * I agree to provide a git repo for each app (allows GitOps, etc.)
 * I agree to provide a detailed README.md
-* I agree to document or implement the following procedures:
+* I agree to document the following procedures:
     * Check - version, dependencies, is there an update?
     * Fetch - acquire from external authoritative source
     * Configure - adapt original meet organization policies and needs